Back to overview

 Tunisia Tuvalu Ukraine Yemen

-Further, International IDEA manages the EU-funded ‘Facility on Justice in Conflict and Transition’ which provides quick-response, short-term missions at the request of EU delegations on issues relating to constitution making or transitional justice.
+International IDEA also manages the EU-funded ‘Facility on Justice in Conflict and Transition’ which provides rapid short-term missions at the request of EU delegations on issues relating to constitution making, transitional justice, and related issues.

-The objective of this assistance is not to write constitutions or tell people what to decisions to make.
-International IDEA seeks to listen, ask questions and provide information based on comparative experience to enable those actors to make informed decisions.
+The objective of this assistance is not to draft constitutions or dictate outcomes.
+Instead, we aim to listen, ask questions and provide information based on comparative experience to enable those actors to make informed decisions that reflect their own priorities, values, and contexts.

 To request assistance, please contact us.